symfony/symfony-docs/components/dotenv.rst

 1. If ``.env`` exists, it is loaded first.
 In case there's no ``.env`` file but a ``.env.dist``, this one will be loaded instead.
-2. If one of the previously mentioned files contains the variable ``APP_ENV``, the variable is populated and used to load environment specific files hereafter.
+2. If one of the previously mentioned files contains the ``APP_ENV`` variable, the variable is populated and used to load environment-specific files hereafter.
 If ``APP_ENV`` is not defined in either of the previously mentioned files, ``dev`` is assumed for ``APP_ENV`` and populated by default.
-3. If there's an ``.env.$env.local`` file, this one is loaded.
+3. If there's a ``.env.$env.local`` file, this one is loaded.
 Otherwise, it falls back to ``.env.$env``.
-4. If there's an ``env.local`` it's loaded last.
+4. If there's a ``.env.local`` it's loaded last.

-This might look complicated at first glance but it gives you the opportunity to commit multiple environment specific files that can then be adjusted to your local environment easily.
+This might look complicated at first glance but it gives you the opportunity to commit multiple environment-specific files that can then be adjusted to your local environment easily.
 Given you commit ``.env``, ``.env.test`` and ``.env.test`` to represent different configuration settings for your environments, each of them can be adjusted by using ``.env.local``, ``.env.test.local`` and ``.env.test.local`` respectively.